 E-Safety is an awareness of how to use the internet (and technology in general) safely.

 Within curriculum time we focus primarily on the importance of secure passwords, the use of critical thinking to filter search results and information found online and how to make the right choices when personal data might be shared.
 This is taught alongside the use of technology such as our chromebooks and the digital tools that we use in lesson time.
-However, we are aware that in school we are working within a relatively safe 'walled garden', where children's access to the internet is largely controlled and curated by ever-watchful staff.
+However, we are aware that in school we are working within a relatively safe 'walled garden', where children's access to the internet can be largely controlled and curated by ever-watchful staff and network security.

 It's not possible to cover every aspect of this in a single page, but we hope that the resources and links here will provide starting points for parents keen to learn more about how to support their children growing up in 'the Digital Age'.